shenzhu128/RealDeal/README.md

 bash recover_hcp3d_generated.sh
 ```

 Adjust the parameters in the script to change input data or checkpoints.
+Checkpoint for trained RealDeal model is available.
+Checkpoint name is `checkpoints/checkpoint2690.pth`.